vtex/faststore/docs/wip/getting-started.md

     yarn install
     ```

+3. Change the `staticPaths.json` file to include the paths to be generated in your store

+4. Change the `lighthouserc.js` file to test some of the paths inside the `staticPaths.json` file

 >ℹ️ *Now, if you run `gatsby develop`, you'll start a development server and have access to our boilerplate at `http://localhost:8000/`.*

-3. Run the following command to generate a production version of the website and serve it.
+5. Run the following command to generate a production version of the website and serve it.

 ```shell
 yarn build && yarn docker:serve